jacksonochieng1540/Nssf-attachment-portal/README.md

 ##  Composition of the project

--**Secure Authentication** — Role-based login for students, supervisors, and administrators.
+-**Secure Authentication** — Role-based login for students, Company and administrators(admin).
 -**Attachment Management** — Track and approve student attachment requests.
 -**Company Integration** — Manage company profiles and placement opportunities.
--**Real-time Notifications** — Stay updated with approvals, feedback, and deadlines.
+-**Real-time Notifications** — Stay updated with approvals, feedback, and deadlines of the attachment and Internships.
 -**Custom NSSF UI Theme** — Professional, clean, and responsive interface inspired by NSSF colors and values.
 -**Dashboard Insights** — View key attachment statistics and analytics.

-## 🧩 Tech Stack
+## Tech Stack

 | Layer | Technology |
 |-------|-------------|